derekdai/para-emake/README.md

 para-emake
 ==========

-Parallelizing emake to shorten time to build Elastos
+para-emake, a Bash script which parallelizing emake to shorten time to build Elastos,This script also shows how to do job control, sending signal, clean allocated resources up before exit, error handling and coloring message...

-This Bash scripot also shows how to do job control, sending signal, clean allocated resources up before exit and error handling in simple way.
+emake is the build system used in Elastos project, see http://elastos.org.